igorw/weblog/posts/2012-12-30-sexpr-walker.md

 even though `plus` is a lexical variable of the lambda.
 This happens because it is not aware of lexical scoping rules.

-But the `plus` macro only takes two arguments, so this extra argument of `5` will make it blow up.
+Also, the `plus` macro only takes two arguments, so this extra argument of `5` will make it blow up.
 If the macro system provided access to all of the arguments as a list, it would not blow up, but it would still expand, which is not what we want here.

-In order to fix those two issues, the walker needs to be aware of special forms, in this case the `lambda` special form, and handle the argument list and the bound parameters inside the lambda body specially.
+In order to fix those two issues, the walker needs to be aware of special forms, in this case the `lambda` special form, and handle the argument list and the bound parameters inside the lambda body in a different way than normal lists.

     public function expand(Environment $env, Form $form)
     {